 In this blog post, our Gahanna dentist will explain how wisdom teeth removal can protect your oral health.
 If you have any questions after reading this blog, or just want more information about wisdom teeth removal, please feel free to contact us.

-gum disease, and other oral health issues.
-Teeth that are crooked and overlap with other teeth also make it difficult to remove food particles, which are a food source for the bacteria in plaque.can push surrounding teeth out of alignment, making it difficult to brush and floss.
-Since crowded teeth give plaque more places to hide (out of reach of your toothbrush), you are at a higher risk for cavities,
+Impacted wisdom teethcan push surrounding teeth out of alignment, making it difficult to brush and floss.
+Since crowded teeth give plaque more places to hide (out of reach of your toothbrush), you are at a higher risk for cavities, gum disease, and other oral health issues.
+Teeth that are crooked and overlap with other teeth also make it difficult to remove food particles, which are a food source for the bacteria in plaque.

 After years of orthodontics, the last thing you want is for your wisdom teeth to create new issues with bite and alignment.
-If you don’t have enough room in your jaw to accommodate wisdom teeth, your tooth extraction dentist will recommend .
+If you don’t have enough room in your jaw to accommodate wisdom teeth, your tooth extraction dentist will recommend wisdom tooth removal.
 Pre-emptive wisdom tooth extraction can protect your beautiful smile from crowding and crooked teeth.

 To recap, wisdom teeth will need to be removed if they are impacted or stuck beneath the gum line.
 You may also need wisdom teeth removed if your jaw is too small to accommodate the extra teeth.
 Keep in mind that not all people need their wisdom teeth removed.
 If your dentist sees that your wisdom teeth are coming straight down into a jaw with plenty of space, you can live with wisdom teeth while still maintaining good oral health.

-Thewisdom teeth dentistat Dawn Baker DDS works hard to help patients maintain beautiful healthy smiles through complete dental treatments.
-If you are concerned about the effect will have on your smile, schedule a consultation with our dentist in Gahanna, OH at (614) 475-7580.
+The wisdom teeth dentist at Dawn Baker DDS works hard to help patients maintain beautiful healthy smiles through complete dental treatments.
+If you are concerned about the effect erupting wisdom teethwill have on your smile, schedule a consultation with our dentist in Gahanna, OH at (614) 475-7580.